Vee85/mazegame/README.md

 The game is _work in progress._

 ## Installation
-The game require _python3.6_ or later, _pygame_ and _numpy_. _tkinter_ is used by the editor.
+The game require _python3.6_ or later, _numpy_, _lxml_ and _pygame_. _tkinter_ is used by the editor.
 Simply copy the files preserving the structure.
 Source files are in the _src_ directory, images are in the _images_ directory and maps are in the _gamemaps_ directory.

 **mazegame.py** is the main script.
 Run it to play the game.